Skip to main content

 Best Time of Year

-• Late August through September — soil temperatures still warm for germination, air temperatures cooling to reduce stress on seedlings.
+• Late August through September — ideal soil and air temperature window.

-• Followed by calibrated overseeding with disease-resistant tall fescue or bluegrass blends matched to your property's sun and shade conditions.
+• Seeded with tall fescue or bluegrass blends matched to your sun and shade conditions.

 What It Is